 20,000 to 25,000 genes are identified to date, thanks to the team of the human genome project.
 Gene codes for protein.
 Proteins are functionally important for all biological activity.
 Generally, people think that genes translate into proteins than how the other biological molecules are created.

 Other important biological molecules like carbohydrates and lipids are synthesized in our body.
 Is it possible for any biological reaction to complete without the help of an enzyme?
 These enzymes are actually proteins.
 Receptors, chaperones, hormones, cell surface molecules, immunoglobulins etc are all the different forms of protein which are encoded by genes.

 It is a part of DNA hence it is basically a long chain of A, T, G and C. A double-stranded functional portion of DNA has different sequences which are recognized by enzymes during transcription and translation.

-Exons are coding region and introns are interspersed between two exons and are non coding sequences.
-When DNA is under go for transcription introns are spliced out, the remaining exonic sequences are called as “pre mRNA” which later turns into mature RNA.
+Exons are coding region and introns are interspersed between two exons and are non-coding sequences.
+When DNA undergo for transcription introns are spliced out, the remaining exonic sequences are called as “pre mRNA” which later turns into mature RNA.